ubccr/hpc-toolset-tutorial/ondemand/README.md

 The example application we've created does not use the correct cluster configuration, so we've got to modify it.

+If you try to submit it as is, you'll get this error:

+IMG NEEDED

 We need to edit the `form.yml` in the appication's folder.
 We can navigate to the folder through the files app.
 The URL is `https://localhost:3443/pun/sys/files/fs/home/hpcadmin/ondemand/dev/jupyter/`.